 “Hi!
 I have Amer Fort Heritage Water Walk coming up next week.
 Do you care to join?”
-It was Neeraj on the other side.
+It was Neeraj Doshi from Heritage Water Walks on the other side.
 I instantly confirmed my presence.
-I first met Neeraj in 2015 during Nahargarh Heritage Water Walk being the privileged few to undertake this walk before its launch.
-Neeraj is a water expert who has graduated from Tufts University & The Fletcher School of Law and Diplomacy, USA, and has worked in the US before returning to India to pursue his passion.
-He runs a water consultancy company and conducts heritage water walks in Jaipur.
-He was instrumental in creating & organizing Jaigarh Fort Water Walk until a few years ago.
-Neeraj is a go-to guy for water walks in Jaipur.
+I first met Neeraj Doshi in 2015 during Nahargarh Heritage Water Walk before its launch during its preview.
+He started Jaigarh Fort Water Walk, a few years ago but is currently not being conducted by Jaigarh Fort Management i.e. Jaipur City Palace.

-Amer & Nahargarh Heritage Water Walks were launched simultaneously and I have been wanting to do the former but somehow, it didn’t happen for the last three and half years!
-In many ways, the Amer Fort Water Walk is special.
-Why?
-Let me answer this in the end.
+Amer & Nahargarh Heritage Water Walks were launched simultaneously and I have been wanting to do the former but somehow, it didn’t happen for the last three and half years because it is not booked by travelers that frequently.
+Amer Fort is special being one of the most popular tourist attractions in Jaipur.

-While level 1 to 3 is accessible to everyone, entry to level 4 & onward is under lock & key, accessible through this heritage water walk only.
+While level 1 to 3 is accessible to everyone, entry to level 4 & onward is restricted.

 Level 4 has a room that used to house men trusted with supplying water to the residential areas of the Amer Fort.

-Level 5 has a mechanism to transport the water through Rehat – a Persian wheel and a heating system.
+Level 5 has a mechanism to transport the water through Rehat/Saqiya – a Persian wheel and a heating system.
 It is astonishing how incredible these mechanisms were and they served well for years.
+If you want to understand how the water-lifting system of Amer Fort functioned, I will soon share the post explaining the water system of Amer Fort.

-A flight of step took us to the Mansingh Mahal & Zenana area of Amer Fort, the residential quarters of the queens.
+A flight of steps took us to the Mansingh Mahal & Zenana area of Amer Fort, the residential quarters of the queens.

 In no time, we were led into a well through the flight of steps.
 This underground well under Mansingh Mahal stored a few thousand liters of freshwater collected through the rainwater harvesting system meant for drinking purposes.
 Surprisingly, the well had lots of water because the system is still functional.

-We were crisscrossing from tourist sections like Zenana Mahal & Sukh Mahal to some of the hidden sections of Amer Fort – a water distribution system on the terrace.
+We were crisscrossing from tourist sections like Zenana Mahal & Sukh Mahal to a different section of Amer Fort – a water distribution system on one of the terraces of the fort.

-The two most interesting elements that I saw were an old water pipe made from clay and a water redistribution center.
-Water channeled into different areas of Amer Fort through a redistribution center.
+There was an old water pipe made from clay and a water redistribution center.
+Water is channeled into different areas of Amer Fort through a redistribution center.

-Despite the lack of technology 500-600 years ago, it is spellbinding; it was a sophisticated system that worked on simple principles of physics.
-If you have ever been to Amer Fort you must have seen the ingenious system of using water to cool hot desert air in Sukh Niwas.
+Despite the lack of technology 500-600 years ago, a sophisticated system worked on simple principles of physics.
+If you have ever been to Amer Fort you must have seen the ingenious system of using water to cool the hot desert air at Sukh Niwas.
 It replicates the experience of having an air conditioner.

-Towards the end of the walk, we entered a secret water chamber having a water reservoir.
+Toward the end of the walk, we entered a water chamber having a water reservoir underneath the Jaleb Chowk of Amer Fort.
 The large open area was a meeting place used by the royalty during the hot & dry summer months.
 A fountain provided mist & humidity whereas the lattices cooled the entire hall with the airflow.

-On the contrary, heritage water walk uncovers the elements that made this life possible and it is based on a scientific investigation.
 We all know how most civilizations developed and prospered in and around the water sources.
 The lack of water led to the downfall of many civilizations; while some fled & migrated others perished.
-Rajasthan being a water-deficient region pioneered in water conservation & harvesting systems.
-I have never experienced something similar as a traveler and tourist in any city or settlement, at least in India!
-World over many regions are headed towards water scarcity; this heritage walk unravels the mindset & outlook of our ancestors towards a scarce resource – water.
-It paves the way for making life possible in difficult circumstances.
+Rajasthan being a water-deficient region pioneered water conservation & harvesting systems.
+Many regions across the world are headed toward water scarcity.
+The mindset & outlook of our ancestors towards a scarce resource – water was different.
+The water system developed during those times made life possible in difficult circumstances.

 Here is a short video that explains this water walk.
 Kindly enable the subtitles since the voice quality is poor.